chiragsanghvi/JavascriptSDK/README.md

 ### To List of Channels

 Device object has a Channel property, using which you can club multiple devices.
-If you want to send push notification using channel.
+This is helpful if you want to send push notification using channel.

 ```javascript
 var options = {